 Prospective students who meet all admissions requirements are accepted into the Metropolitan Veterinary Academy.
-If the prospective student does not meet the admissions requirements and is not accepted for admission into the program.
-Applicants are notified of the decision via email.
+If the prospective student does not meet the admissions requirements, they are not accepted for admission into the program.
+Applicants are notified of the decision either in-person or via email.

-Accepted applicants make financial arrangements through TFC Tuition to pay for their training program.
-Metropolitan Veterinary Academy then provides the enrollment agreement and a copy of the Student Catalog for review and signature.
-The enrollment agreement signed by the accepted applicant is then signed by a Master school official.
-The accepted applicant is officially a student and provided a copy of the fully executed agreement.
+Accepted applicants make financial arrangements through TFC to pay for their training program.
+The Admissions Agent then provides a copy of the Student Catalog for review and the enrollment agreement for signature.
+Once the enrollment agreement has been signed by the applicant and accepted by a school official, the student is provided with a fully executed copy.